-The Use of Generative AI
+The Use of Generative ai

-Failure to comply with the requirements for the use of generative AI will result in a failing grade on the assignment in question and a report to the Committee on Academic Misconduct (COAM).
-I discourage the use of generative AI for any submitted assignments (ex: discussion posts, book review, essays, etc.) but should you use this technology, you must 1) follow proper academic citation protocols (ex: use quotation marks around any direct selections; provide in-text and reference page citations); and 2) include an endnote that indicates how you used it to complement (i.e., not replace) your own work.
+Failure to comply with the requirements for the use of generative ai will result in a failing grade on the assignment in question and a report to the Committee on Academic Misconduct (COAM).

+I discourage the use of generative ai for any submitted assignments (ex: discussion posts, book review, essays, etc.) but should you use this technology, you must 1) follow proper academic citation protocols (ex: use quotation marks around any direct selections; provide in-text and reference page citations); and 2) include an endnote that indicates how you used it to complement (i.e., not replace) your own work.

-You may find generative AI technology helpful in checking your knowledge of specific passages or complex ideas from assigned readings.
-For example, you may decide to copy-and-paste a particularly difficult paragraph from Wynter's "Coloniality of Being" (2003) article and prompt the technology to quiz you on the main argument.
+You may find generative ai technology helpful in checking your knowledge of specific passages or complex ideas from assigned readings.
+For example, you may decide to copy-and-paste a particularly difficult paragraph from Gilmore's "Globalization and U.S. Prison Growth" and prompt the technology to quiz you on the main argument.
 Just remember that large language models (LLMs) in their current iterations draw indiscriminately from knowledge sources.
-Therefore, they are still highly inaccurate in their interpretations of more complex and critical ideas.
-AI should not replace your deep reading and engagement with course texts, but it may assist you in learning to ask more engaging questions about the theories we are learning.
+Therefore, they are still highly inaccurate in their interpretations of more complex and critical ideas. ai should not replace your deep reading and engagement with course texts, but it may assist you in learning to ask more engaging questions about the theories we are learning.